 - To (a) defease certain outstanding commercial paper notes of the System and (b) finance the acquisition, purchase, construction, improvement, enlargement, and equipping of property, buildings, structures, activities, services, operations and other facilities, roads, or related infrastructure for or on behalf of the System, including individual campuses of the System.

-The System anticipates using bond proceeds to finance construction costs at UH related to the Moody Towers Dining Hall, various science buildings, a classroom/business building, Stadium Parking Garage 1, and facilities at the UH Energy Research Park and at UHV related to Jaguar Residence Hall. - Issued 04-15-2010. - \$18,255,000; all bonds authorized have been issued (\$16,698,745 University of Houston and \$1,556,255 University of Houston Victoria). - Source of revenue for debt service Designated tuition and various other fees, revenues and balances that may be legally available for payment of debt obligations.
+- In addition to the defeasement of the commercial paper note above, the proceeds were used to finance construction costs for Stadium Parking Garage Part 2, and renovation of certain facilities at the UH Energy Research Park (UH) and at construction costs related to Jaguar Residence Hall (UHV). - Issued 04-15-2010. - \$18,255,000; all bonds authorized have been issued (\$16,698,745 University of Houston and \$1,556,255 University of Houston Victoria). - Source of revenue for debt service Designated tuition and various other fees, revenues and balances that may be legally available for payment of debt obligations.